apache/tvm-site/_posts/2021-03-01-intro-auto-scheduler.md

 # Conclusion
 We build TVM auto-scheduler, a system that automatically generates high-performance code for tensor expressions.
 Compared with the predecessor AutoTVM, auto-scheduler does not require manual templates.
-Besides, auto-scheduler generates better code with less search time.
+Besides, auto-scheduler is capable of generating schedules with better performance in a shorter time.
 We achieve this by making innovations in the search space construction and search algorithm.

 We are excited about the current performance of auto-scheduler.